aravindk2604/lidar-camera-calib/documentation/docs/index.md

 `/sensors/velodyne_points`

 and publishes the composite image on `/sensors/camera/lidar_image`.
 The node subscibes to the LiDAR data from the modified rosbag and some processing is done on the `pcl::PointCloud2` data.
 The rosbag data format for the LiDAR is `sensor_msgs/PointCloud2`.
-I inspected the data using `rqt` another handy tool, and found that the data comprised of `pcl::PointCloudXYZI` type.
+I inspected the data using `rqt` another handy tool, and found that the data comprised of `pcl::PointXYZI` type.
 3D co-ordinates X, Y, Z and the intensity I.

 Some processing is done on the PCL data to omit the negative x-axis values and to also limit the values in the positive x-axis between 0 and 4.5 meters away from the LiDAR.
 I did not do any downsampling as I felt the data was not that dense and can be managed easily.